LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/geospatial-enrichments.md

 - and geography tables such as wards, LSOAs or estates.
 These are spatial layers coming from Geolive, the corporate spatial database.

 The script outputs tables that have extra columns stating in which ward/LSOA/estate the record is located.
-This script uses Geopandas as explained in the [ADR about spatial data processing in the Data Platform] (https://playbook.hackney.gov.uk/Data-Platform-Playbook/architecture-decisions/records/spatial-data-processing).
+This script uses Geopandas as explained in the [ADR about spatial data processing in the Data Platform](https://playbook.hackney.gov.uk/Data-Platform-Playbook/architecture-decisions/records/spatial-data-processing).

 # Requirements for input tables